swiftwasm/swiftwasm-book/src/getting-started/swift-package.md

-# Build Swift PM package into WebAssembly
+# Compile a SwiftPM package to WebAssembly

 You can also use SwiftPM for managing packages in the same way as other platforms.